ora-io/awesome-ora/README.md

 Read more from ORA's idea posts on AI Oracle: [1](https://mirror.xyz/orablog.eth/WhcZyqKeFjcvkKskedBbv8Jrzt5WEmL5JYuUte3NO3w).

 *: Based on [InsORAnce](https://github.com/ethTaipei2024/insORAnce) idea, LLM can be a judge / verifier of anything.
-In InsORAnce, LLM judges if insurance should be payed out based on a protocol's hack (truth) and given rules defining a hack (pre-made template / rule).
+In InsORAnce, LLM judges if insurance should be paid out based on a protocol's hack (truth) and given rules defining a hack (pre-made template / rule).
 Actually, the truth and pre-made rule can also be: any onchain events (og wallet moves ETH), and even offchain event.
 So that the InsORAnce idea can be expanded to insurance for anything onchain + offchain.

 ### zkOracle Ideas